moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## admin
 Creates administration settings for the server.
-(Discord only)
+(Discord/Fluxer only)

 `.admin`